Attention Deficit Hyperactivity Disorder (ADHD or ADD)

 The campus does provide resources for students who have problems with study skills, time management, organization, and procrastination, which can be barriers to academic success.
 The Teaching and Learning Center (TLC, tlc.uoregon.edu) offers courses, workshops, individual appointments, math and writing labs, tutoring and study skills coaching.
 In addition, throughout the year there are wellness workshops on topics such as test anxiety, transition to university level work, and procrastination, to name a few.
 The Accessible Education Center (AEC, aec.uoregon.edu) offers individual and group advising for students with a prior confirmed diagnosis of ADHD and/or a learning disorder, as well as other disabilities.

 If you want to pursue a formal evaluation for ADHD or a learning disorder, there are several local psychologists who perform thorough assessments for ADHD and learning disorders as well as providing psychosocial treatments.
 There are also a number of psychiatrists and psychiatric nurse practitioners in the community who will evaluate and offer medication treatment for ADHD, when indicated.
-If you have additional questions regarding mental health services at UHC in general or regarding ADHD in particular, you can contact our psychiatric triage nurse at 541-346-1357.
+If you have additional questions regarding mental health services at UHC in general or regarding ADHD in particular, you can visit Clinic A in the Health Center for further information.